Argentina Country Commercial Guide

 Selling to the Government

-Procurement regulations as set forth by Decree 1023/01, apply to all federal public agencies (including autonomous or decentralized institutions) but exclude federal banks.
-According to General Resolution 6/2021, government procurement of less than AR$432,000 can be done via direct purchase.
+Procurement regulations, as set forth by Decree 1023/01, apply to all federal public agencies (including autonomous or decentralized institutions) but exclude federal banks.
+According to General Resolution 6/2021, government procurement of less than AR$432,000 may be completed via direct purchase.
 Purchases between AR$432,000 and AR$13,500,000 generally require competition, and purchases over that amount generally require an open public tender.

 To participate in federal government procurement tenders, companies need to be registered with the National Public Administration Contracting System, with a few exceptions.
 The federal public procurement portal Compr.Ar publishes and manages the electronic procurement processes of goods and services.
 Contrat.Ar is the electronic system for the management of public work contracts.